Rehabilitation: Helping you regain your independence

 Note: You should normally get advice from a lawyer before you sign an Individual Rehabilitation Plan.

 Developing an Individual Rehabilitation Plan involves negotiation.
 You may need mediation to reach a reasonable resolution to disputes around the contents of the plan.
-If you unreasonably refuse to agree to the plan ACC have proposed, ACC can finalise the plan and treat it as if you agreed to it, or it can refuse to provide you with something you’d otherwise be entitled to, such as weekly compensation.
+If you unreasonably refuse to agree to the plan ACC have proposed, ACC can finalise the plan and treat it as if you agreed to it, or ACC can refuse to provide you with something you’d otherwise be entitled to, such as weekly compensation.

 If you have a problem with your Individual Rehabilitation Plan, including if ACC take away entitlements because you didn’t follow the plan, you can apply for a review (see: “Challenging an ACC decision”).